javier-sanz/go-kafka-talk/README.md

 bash-4.4# go run producerExample/producer.go kafka:9092 test
 ```

-and
+and now the consumer

 ```console
 go run consumerExample/consumer.go kafka:9092 testGroup test "tcp://clickhouse:9000?username=default"
 ```

 From time to time kill the consumer and star over again.
 Open a browser and go to http://localhost:8081/#!/login.
-For connecting to clickhouse use this url http://127.0.0.1:8123 and connect using the default login (see below image) and no password.
+For connecting to Clickhouse use this url http://127.0.0.1:8123 and connect using the default login (see below image) and no password.

 ![Clickhouse Connection](https://github.com/javier-sanz/go-kafka-talk/raw/master/tabixLogin.png)